CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

     - Calibrated equalized odds post-processing;
     - Reject option classification.

-## BI-04 Continuous Bias Assessment Criterion
+## BI-04 Continuous Bias Assessment

 As new data is collected and the AI model(s) within the scope of the AI service are adjusted, the bias assessment and measurement are repeated regularly according to BI-01 and BI-02.